cobaltgit/versare/README.md

 # Versare

 A general-purpose **WORK-IN-PROGRESS - INCOMPLETE** Discord bot for the masses
+The main instance of Versare will be up when the bot is in a more complete state.
+At that point, you can just invite the bot to your server if you don't want to create your own instance.

 ## Setup